 float to double

-Though a floating point number can store larger numbers than an integer, precision could still be lost when converting an int to a long or a float, or from a long to a double.
+Though a floating point number can store larger numbers than an integer, precision can be lost when converting an int to a long or a float, or from a long to a double.
 Because of the way floating point numbers are stored, the least significant bits can be lost in the conversion.
 Converting from the smaller integral types, such as a short to a floating point type or a conversion from an int to a double, will not result in a loss of precision.

 Going in the opposite direction from a larger type to a smaller type requires explicit casting.
-Though there must be explicit casting, the use of explicit casting does not prevent either the production of an incorrect truncated value or the loss of precision (from floating-point) in the conversion.
+This explicit casting does not prevent either the production of an incorrect truncated value or the loss of precision (from floating-point) in the conversion.
 A long containing a value not representable in int will yield an incorrect value when explicitly downcast to an int.
 Data can be lost when a float is explicitly downcast to an int.

 The vulnerabilities from ISO/IEC 24772-1:2024 6.6 related to the loss of values due to narrowing apply to Java.
 In addition, the vulnerabilities related to implicit change of units or sets of values with maximums and minimums being exceeded but not generating exceptions also apply.